-- Your baby cries continuously, and no amount of soothing works.
+- Cries continuously, and no amount of soothing works.

-- You notice abnormal breathing, such as gasping for air during sleep.
+- Has abnormal breathing, such as gasping for air during sleep.

-- Your baby is too lethargic and does not wake up for feeds.
+- Is too lethargic and does not wake up for feeds.

 Four-month sleep regression can be stressful for babies and parents, but remember, your baby will soon outgrow this phase.
 Take care of yourself during this stressful period.
 It is natural to feel frustrated; however, do not take it on your baby.
 Instead, take time off often by giving the baby to your family members or placing them in a safe spot.
 Compose yourself, and come back and try to soothe your baby.